obah2008/Active-directory-project/Slack & Shuffle integration/Shuffle setup.md

 - On the new workflow dashboard we can now create a new webhook(A way for one application to send data to another when a specific event occurs)
 - Copy the webhook URI(uniform resource Identifier)
 - head over to the Splunk dashboard, Navigate to the alert we created in the [SIEM integration]() section.
 Edit the Alert and add the copied URI to webhook section
+- Headback to the shuffle dashboard and start the webhook.